dendronhq/dendron-site/vault/dendron.faq.md

 ### How do I save?

 Dendron automatically saves when you change focus (switch tabs or applications).
-You can also manually save using `CMD+S` or `CTRL+S` depending on your operating system
+You can also manually save using `Cmd+S` or `Ctrl+S` depending on your operating system